 Even though the tour is free, tips are very much appreciated so the tour company can continue running these free tours for tourists.

-3. Wander and lunch in Bucharest Old Town
+3. Bucharest Old Town

 Bucharest Old Town is one of the best areas to wander around.
 The cobbled stone streets are full of cafes, restaurants, souvenir shops, churches, Neoclassical buildings, and so much more.